dxwc/turk-system/phase_I_report/phase_I_report.md

 #### Initial Step-By-Step Description

-1. Be logged in as client with completed profile
+1. Be logged in as client with a completed profile
 2. Client will be allowed to add more money to the deposit before the project deadline.